Close Menu

 Kevin Mahaffey and Marc Rogers hacked the Tesla Model S

 A recent case of the hacking of a Tesla Model S by researchers Kevin Mahaffey and Marc Rogers was an alarming demonstration, as they were able to unlock the car from a remote distance and drive away.
 The researchers explained how they accessed a specific file – carkey.tar, in one of the removable SD cards fitted into one of the devices behind the Model S’ dashboard.
-When the car went online and connected to the Wi-Fi of a Tesla service centre, access to commands was granted.
+When the car went online and connected to the Wi-Fi of a Tesla service center, access to commands was granted.
 In this case, the hacking operation required physical access to the vehicle and consequent tampering of the systems.
-While this takes away the fear of seeing vehicles on the road going beserk via remote control, that scenario may not be very far either.
+While this takes away the fear of seeing vehicles on the road going berserk via remote control, that scenario may not be very far either.

 Also Read: Self Driving Cars & The Bystander Effect